Ships Between 9/24 - 9/26

 Custom engineered for your exact engine, Banks TorqueTube Headers are tuned to literally suck the fumes out of your cylinders.
 Not only does this improved engine scavenging unlock serious torque, it also allows your power plant to draw in more oxygen for greater efficiency.

 Best of all, Banks TorqueTube Exhaust Headers are built tough enough to outlast your vehicle.
 Each TorqueTube Header is expertly wrought from 400-series stainless steel, and the meaty flanges are milled dead flat to create a leak-free, warp-resistant fit.
-Plus, your Banks TorqueTube Exhaust Headers come with new mounting hardware and a Lifetime Warranty against defects.
+Plus, your Banks TorqueTube Exhaust Headers come with new mounting hardware and a 5-year warranty against defects.

 Banks TorqueTube Exhaust Headers Customer Reviews

 Reviewed by Travis B (CEDAR CITY, UT) Reviewed for a 2017 Toyota Tundra — Feb 01, 2018 6:19 AM